microsoft/PowerToys/README.md

 ##### MSIX / Store Build Update

-- We put in a lot of effort here but currently our plan of record is to make the MSI our only installer option and build in auto-upgrade.
+- We put in a lot of effort here but currently our plan of record is to make the MSI our only installer option and built-in auto-upgrade.
 MSIX is a great installer / container tech but there are few spots we are working with the team to improve so we can adopt.

 #### Via Chocolatey - ⚠ Unofficial ⚠